Donjella/assignment-2-CSA/readme.md

 2. ### Test for Adding a Student (test_add_student)

-This test checks the process of adding a student with complete details, including handling of allergies and guardian information.
-It:
+In addition to extensive manual testing on all functions in this application, this test specifically checks the process of adding a student with complete details, including the handling of allergies and guardian information

 - Mocks the user input to add a student's first name, last name, birthday, allergies, and guardian details.
 - Ensures that the student is added to the correct classroom based on their age and that all attributes are set as expected.